milo9922/Library/README.md

 *passwords are hashed by BCrypt algorythm and then stored in database, "raw" password is not stored by any field in code.
 *jsp pages are created using bootstrap 4.4.1 templates

+BECAUSE OF PI CRASH DATABASE IS DOWN AT THE MOMENT.
+IT MAY TAKE COUPLE OF DAYS TO FIX THIS.
+SORRY FOR THIS INCONVENIENCE.